Why Get a Master's Degree in Public Policy at the Carsey School?

 Academic Requirements for the Program

-Students enrolled in the Master in Community Development program are required to complete a thirty-six (36) credit program, consisting of twelve (12) courses and a yearlong capstone project:
+Students enrolled in the Carsey School's Master in Public Policy program are required to complete a forty (40) credit program, consisting of:

 - Five (5) Core Curriculum Courses

-Transcripts: One official transcript should be sent directly to the University of New Hampshire’s Graduate School from each institution you attended for at least 2 semesters.
+Transcripts: One official transcript should be sent directly to the UNH Graduate School from each institution you attended for at least 2 semesters.
 All submitted transcripts must be in English.

 Personal Statement: This should be a clear, concise statement of your relevant past experiences, including academics, research, and/or work experience.
 The statement should also include an expression of interests and an explanation of your goals in pursuing your graduate degree.